 Clarity can also affect a diamond's brilliance.
 For instance, diamonds with blemishes and inclusions cause light to disperse, making the stone appear less bright.
 Blemishes on a diamond's surface limit the amount of light entering the stone, while inclusions hinder the free movement of light within the diamond.
 These imperfections act as speed bumps and stop signs affecting how light travels.
 Therefore, a stone with fewer imperfections is more brilliant because nothing distracts its shine and sparkle.

-Perry’s Diamond And Estate Jewelers has diamonds for everyone—whether you’re looking for a ring for your partner, earrings for your loved one, or jewelry for yourself.
+Perry’s Diamonds & Estate Jewelry has diamonds for everyone—whether you’re looking for a ring for your partner, earrings for your loved one, or jewelry for yourself.
 We have a new diamond every day, and we’re experts in matching diamonds to different shapes.